BramDriesen/rpi-temperature-logging-hat/README.md

 ## Configuration

-###### Make sure the I2C interface is enabled in your Raspberry Pi configuration.
+Make sure the I2C & SPI interface is enabled in your Raspberry Pi configuration.

-Verify this by executing the following command:

-    sudo i2cdetect -y 1

-You should not see an error message like:

-    Error: Could not open file '/dev/i2c-1' or '/dev/i2c/1': No such file or directory.

-Instead you should see a message like:

 ## Installing dependencies